-- 3311.1 Purpose.
-The Commercial Zone allows for the establishment and expansion of uses that are predominately commercial.
+- 3312.1 Purpose.
+The Commercial Zone allows for the establishment and expansion of uses that re predominately commercial.
 Establishment of commercial zoning requires the existence or establishment of infrastructure capable of supporting commercial uses.
-Commercial Zoning is also contingent on a setting where significant adverse impacts on residential and agricultural uses can be avoided or mitigated. - 3311.2 Minimum Lot Size.
-Three acres unless modified by an approved PUD Plan or High Impact Permit. - 3311.3 Uses by Right: Commercial uses that comply with Threshold Standards.
+Commercial Zoning is also contingent on a setting where significant adverse impacts on residential and agricultural uses can be avoided or mitigated. - 3312.2 Minimum Lot Size.
+Three acres unless modified by an approved PUD Plan or High Impact Permit. - 3312.3 Uses by Right: Commercial uses that comply with Threshold Standards.

-- A. Uses approved through the Commercial PUD or General PUD review process. - B. Uses approved through the High Impact Permit Process. - C. Residential or agricultural uses are allowed in this zone, but are subordinated to the commercial intent of the zone.

-3311.5 Thresholo Standards: Threshold standards established in 1202 of this Code apply to this zone.
+- A. Uses approved through the Commercial PUD or General PUD review process. - B. Uses approved through the High Impact Permit Process. - C. Residential or agricultural uses are allowed in this zone, but are subordinated to the commercial intent of the zone. - 3312.5 Threshold Standards: Threshold standards established in 1202 of this Code apply to this zone.
 These Threshold Standards may be adjusted through the Commercial PUD, General PUD or High Impact Permit review and approval process, provided that significant adverse impacts can be mitigated.

-3312 UNZ Unzoned.
+3313 UNZ Unzoned.

-- 3312.1 Purpose.
-Except for A/R: ES zones, landowners may elect to remain unzoned by indicating this to the County or by not filing a zoning certification form with the County.
+- 3313.1 Purpose.
+Except for A/R ES zones, landowners may elect to remain unzoned by indicating this to the County or by not filing a zoning certification form with the County.
 Landowners in this designation may continue present uses without interruption but any change in use or enlargement of use exceeding the Threshold Standards or the subdivision of land, requires compliance with one or more of the following: the High Impact Permitting Regulations, the establishment of a zoning designation, or other development approval to allow the new use.
-Unzoned landowners who subdivide land will be required to comply with subdivision regulations and to concurrently establish the appropriate zoning designation. - 3312.2 Minimum Lot Size: n/a - 3312.3 Uses by Right: Existing uses. - 3312.4 Conditional Uses: n/a - 3312.5 Accessory and Temporary Uses: n/a - 3312.6 Threshold Standards: Any change or enlargement from existing uses in excess of the Threshold Standards requires zoning, High Impact Permit, or other development approval. - 3313 Summary Chart.
-Below is a summary chart of Montezuma County Zoning Designations and other zoning requirements, for reference purposes only. - TS Threshold Standards as listed in Chapter 1, Section 2 - UTS Urban Influence Area Threshold Standards to be developed at a later time.
-Available as preference only in sign-up phase - PUD descriptions can be found in Chapter 4, Section 2 - C&I uses: Commercial and Industrial Uses - "Plat/Covenants, TS Minimum" in the A/R ES Zone indicates standards are based on the recorded plat and covenants, with threshold standards as minimum standards (see 3309).
+Unzoned landowners who subdivide land will be required to comply with subdivision regulations and to concurrently establish the appropriate zoning designation. - 3313.2 Minimum Lot Size: n/a - 3313.3 Uses by Right: Existing uses. - 3313.4 Conditional Uses: n/a - 3313.5 Accessory and Temporary Uses: n/a - 3313.6 Threshold Standards: Any change or enlargement from existing uses in excess of the Threshold Standards requires zoning, High Impact Permit, or other development approval. - 3314 Summary Chart.
+On the following pages are summary charts of Montezuma County Zoning Designations and other zoning requirements, for reference purposes only. - TS Threshold Standards as listed in Chapter 1, Section 2 - Planned Unit Development descriptions can be found in Chapter 4, Section 2 - P/C,TSM: "Plat/Covenants, Threshold Standards Minimum" in the A/R ES Zone indicates standards are based on the recorded plat and covenants, with threshold standards as minimum standards (see 3309).